microsoft/tilecode/manual.md

 ![menu bar](pics/menuOptions.png)

-## Tile Map Editor
+## Map Editor

-The tile map editor lets you paint the game world's tiles and place sprites on tiles.
+The map editor lets you paint the game world's tiles and place sprites on tiles.
 Select one of the four backgrounds and move the cursor down to the map.
 Press **A** to paint a tile with the current background.
 Press **B** to return to the menu bar and select another background or sprite.